Enegnei/AppleVsFBI/AppleVsFBI.md

 > Think about it: The more we learn about the FBI’s demand that Apple help it hack into a password-protected iPhone, the more it looks like part of a concerted, long-term effort by the government to find new ways *around* unbreakable encryption — rather than try to break it. [*emphasis added*]

-The [**Electronic Frontier Foundation**](https://www.eff.org/about) has published a few pieces on this case and offers only passing criticism of Apple on this point, even though they include passages like this:
+The [**Electronic Frontier Foundation**](https://www.eff.org/about) published a few pieces on this case and offered only passing criticism of Apple on this point, even though they included passages like this:

 > **Would it be easy for Apple to sign the requested cracking software?** The answer any trained security engineer will give you is "it shouldn't be."